 The province’s defense and the aerospace sector generates approximately $500 million in revenues and contributes about $1.5 billion to the provincial economy each year.
 Mining, especially of gypsum and salt and to lesser extent silica, peat, and barite, is also a significant sector.
 Offshore oil and gas have become an important part of the economy, although production and revenue are also now declining.
 Agriculture remains an important sector in the province, particularly in the Annapolis Valley.
 Tourism also helps boost the economy in the warmer months.
 Two hundred thousand cruise shippassengers from around the world flow through the Port of Halifax.
 In the province’s biggest city, Halifax’s diverse economy includes the IT, Gaming & Digital Media sector, Financial Services, and real estate firms.

 - Capital: Halifax

 - Colleges and universities: Dalhousie University · St. Francis Xavier University · Cape Breton University · Acadia University · NSCAD · University of King’s College

 Watch a video entitled Nova Scotia Road Trip Guide, or another called Nova Scotia – Canada’s Ocean Playground.
 For a bird’s eye view of the fall colours, click here to view Unilad’s video.

 Here are some interesting links for you to learn more about this Maritime province:

-If you require advice and guidance with moving to Nova Scotia, call Migrating Bird Immigration Services Inc. at our Toll-Free Number: 1-800-531-MBIS.
+If you require advice and guidance with moving to Nova Scotia, call Migrating Bird Immigration Services Inc. at 001 604-362-1969.
 We are experts in immigration law and business, sponsorships, permits and we offer honest frank advice when it comes to your chances of submitting a successful application to the Nova Scotia Provincial Nominee Program or the Atlantic Immigration Pilot.